PilloFoundation/duvet/README.md

 ```

 Next, we will need to write a some code which takes our routes and builds them into an express router as shown below.
+The `buildExpressRouter` function is used to build an express routes.
+It takes in two parameters: a path to the routes folder, and a context object to be passed to all the handlers.

 ```typescript